ska-telescope/ska-osd/docs/src/api/osd/guide.rst

 4. Run below command for OSD release

-Created a target called ``osd-pre-release`` in Makefile which will run when ska_telmodel is released. also added a ``release.sh`` file inside ``osd`` ``resources`` folder which has two functions ``GetCycleId`` and ``UpdateAndAddValue``
+Created a target called ``osd-pre-release`` in Makefile which will run when ska_ost_osd is released. also added a ``release.sh`` file inside ``osd`` ``resources`` folder which has two functions ``GetCycleId`` and ``UpdateAndAddValue``

 ``GetCycleId`` function gets ``cycle_number`` from ``observatory_policies.json`` file and triggers next function ``UpdateAndAddValue``